-Workers are injured on the job every day in the U.S. According to a December 2014 report from the Bureau of Labor Statistics (BLS), more than three million non-fatal work-related illnesses and injuries were reported by private industry in 2013.
+Workers are injured on the job every day in the U.S. According to a December 2014 report from the Bureau of Labor Statistics (BLS), more than three million non-fatal work-related illnesses and injuries were reported by the private industry in 2013.
 During that same year, 4,585 workers were killed in on-the-job accidents, as reported by OSHA.
-Our workers compensation lawyers are dedicated to helping you get the help you need to take care of your family.
+Our workers' compensation lawyers are dedicated to helping you get the help you need to take care of your family.

 Workers’ compensation claims can be complex and frustrating to pursue, particularly when you should be focused on recovering from your injuries.
 If you have been seriously injured in a workplace accident, it is in your best interests to consult with an experienced workers’ compensation attorney.

 At Rue & Ziffra, our workers’ comp lawyer has been successfully handling accident and injury matters for more than 15 years.
 We have extensive experience with the workers’ compensation system and the skills and resources to help you recover your life after a serious on-the-job injury.
 Call us today for a free case consultation.

 Florida is among the majority of states that require employers to carry workers’ compensation insurance (or self-insure) for their employees’ on-the-job injuries and illnesses.
 While some companies are exempt from Florida’s workers’ compensation requirement, most are not, and this means that most employees are entitled to benefits when they get injured or sick on the job.